04 Apr 6 Ingredients for Bird Photography | April 2017

 For example, you will need bright sun to take photos of flying birds.
-Then you will want overcast days to take photos of a hummingbird’s gorget.
-And some birds photograph well in soft light.
+Then you might want overcast days to take photos of perched hummingbirds.

 Even with perfect birds and perfect light, you will have to wait.
 This happens because birds don’t wear watches.
-So they often miss appointments (that is, they fail to show up when you want them to appear).
+So they often miss appointments.

 As a result, you wait.
 Then you wait.
 And you wait some more.
 Eventually, you decide to leave that spot so you can wait somewhere else.

 Certainly, your mental well-being matters, especially after waiting for hours without taking a photo.
 So you must find something positive in every experience, such as feeling delight that you were able to practice focusing your camera on a branch.
 After an hour (or two), you may become quite skilled at this.

 Let’s recognize that a bird’s appearance is a random event that wasn’t supposed to happen.
 So if a bird, like the Black-throated Sparrow shown above, hops on a rock, that’s luck.
 Neither you nor the bird woke up planning that.